veillette/hands-on/content/Chapter1.md

 As we'll explore experimental methods further, it helps to view the subject under investigation as a system—any defined entity functioning in a specific way.
 We can influence systems through inputs (our control methods) and observe outputs (the system's measurable functions).

-Consider various examples: An economist might view a national economy as a system with inputs like tax rates and money supply, while outputs include unemployment and inflation rates.
-Though we desire specific output values, we cannot directly set them—we must work through inputs, often with complex and unpredictable relationships between the two.
+Consider various examples: A climate scientist might view Earth's climate as a system with inputs like greenhouse gas concentrations and solar radiation, while outputs include global temperature and precipitation patterns.
+Though we desire specific climate outcomes, we cannot directly control them—we must work through inputs, with complex relationships that climate models help us understand.

 Some systems, while still complex, allow more successful control.
 An electrical power grid has inputs like generator operation and pricing, with outputs including power delivery and service reliability.
 These outputs remain determined by the system itself, not by direct management control.